shahzeb-jadoon/Voice-Assistant-Project/Mycroft-Precise/README.md

 #### b.
 Obtaining Not-Wake-Words:

-At this stage, your model might still be activating on daily sounds.
+At this stage, your model should still be activating on daily sounds/noises.
 This is where an audio dataset comes in handy.
+As instructed by the MycroftAI team, a good place to start looking for audio data is the [Public Domain Sounds Backup](http://pdsounds.tuxfamily.org/).
+Other resources that I found useful can be found in this article [Over 1.5TB's of Labeled Audio Datasets](https://towardsdatascience.com/a-data-lakes-worth-of-audio-datasets-b45b88cd4ad) (the ones I used to train Tux were the [LibriSpeech](https://www.openslr.org/12/) and the [VoxCeleb](http://www.robots.ox.ac.uk/~vgg/data/voxceleb/) datasets).

-If you can get some long audio files,
+If you can get some long audio files, they can be converted to the right format using the command line tool `ffmpeg`.